Running a Graph Node on Moonbeam¶

 There are two ways you can set up a Graph Node: you can use Docker to run an all-in-one image, or you can run their Rust implementation.
 The steps described in this guide will only cover the Docker alternative, as it is more convenient, and you can set up a Graph Node very quickly.

-Before diving into setting up a Graph Node, you neeed to have the following installed on your system:
+Before diving into setting up a Graph Node, you need to have the following installed on your system:

-In this guide, a Graph Node runs against a Moonbase Alpha full node with the
+In this guide, you will learn how to run a Graph node against a Moonbase Alpha tracing node with the

 Running a Graph Node¶